PanicStation.org

 Do not do these things

-• Do not treat “DNR” as the whole conversation—ask what other treatments are (or aren’t) being recommended and why.
+• Do not treat a DNR order as the whole conversation.
+Ask what it would cover and what other treatments are being discussed.

-• Do not sign paperwork you don’t understand; ask for the form name and a plain-language summary first.
+• Do not sign a form you do not understand.
+Ask for the form name and a plain-English explanation.

 What to do now